All-Pack Family Campouts

 Each year the Cub Scouts celebrate the anniversary of the founding of Scouting in the U.S. by having a Blue and Gold Celebration in February and it takes the place of the Pack Meeting for that month.
-In recent years Pack 230 has held a carnival with cake and punch, followed by a big awards ceremony.
+In recent years Pack 230 has held a big awards ceremony followed by a banquet with entertainment.
 The entire family is encouraged to attend as scouts will be recognized for their achievements.

 If you are interested in assisting with the banquet, please contact the Cubmaster.

 Capstone Campout (Shenandoah Springs)